 LED Bulbs generally come in the choice of three colour temperatures but what does ‘colour temperature’ mean?
 Check our LED Colour Guide and find out…

 Don’t worry too much, as it is quite simple to understand.
 In basic terms the ‘colour temperature’ is the colour of the light source.
 You see not all light sources are the same.
 The easiest way to demonstrate this is to compare lighting from a bulb in your house with that from a candle.

 LED Light Colours

 New LED technology enables us to set the led colour temperature to a preferred colour.

 LED bulbs are generally come in a range of 3 colour temperatures.

 Warm White – Day White – Cool White

 We are special for offering a Day White 4100K ‘middle’ natural led colour temperature, as most others offer cool and warm colour only.

-On the right side of a product page if different colours are available you will see the colour selection options.
+When you are on the product page, on the right side, if different colours are available you will see the colour selection options.
 Just click on the boxes and select your desired light colour.

 More about the light colours...

 Colour temperature is conventionally stated in the unit of temperature, the Kelvin and has the unit symbol ‘K’

 The colour temperature of the sun can vary greatly according to the time of day and weather but the standard value that is used is around 5500K.
 This appears to us, the most natural looking light, not warm or cool.

 Colour temperatures over 5000K are called Cool White.
 This light colour is pure white and are often seen in offices where it is said to enhance concentration.
 Lower colour temperatures around 4000K called Day White or Natural White this is the medium range, good for many areas where natural bright light required.
 2700K – 3000K are called warm white colours and are said to increase relaxation.
 A candle has a temperature of around 2000K which is why it appears very warm, yellow and relaxing!